longdavid2k17/officenotes/README.md

 IMPORTANT - SOFTWARE IN DEVELOPMENT.
 STILL SOME FEATURES COULD NOT WORK!

+PS: First production name was OfficeNotes but the name was too similar to MS product

 # Prerequisites
 You don't need to install external software, all you need is JAVA ;)